FontenotZach/Reddit_Stock_Scraper/README.md

   - To run, simply use `# SQL_PASSWORD='[YOUR UNIQUE PASSWORD]' docker-compose up -d`, where [YOUR UNIQUE PASSWORD] is the password to use for the SQL server, in this case postgresql.

+  - To stop and remove the containers, use `# docker-compose down`

+  - To also remove the persistent SQL database, instead use `# docker-compose down --volumes` (WARNING: THIS WILL RESULT IN LOSS OF HISTORICAL TICKER DATA)

 ## Development:
   - This program is written in Python, and thus requires Python v3.8 or greater to be installed.
 Additionally, there are several python dependencies required for proper operation.

   - Using a Python virtual environment (venv) is advised.
 This requires pip (pip3) to be installed.

+  - ***Docker (Preferred):***
+    1. Install and start Docker (desktop, daemon, etc.)
+    2. Make changes, then build the Docker container and deploy (or remove and deploy) with docker-compose (See Usage)

   - ***Debian-based Distros:***
     1. To install pip, run `# apt install python3-pip`